-During this time, it is believed that more than 100 children from 10 different counties were in the facility’s care.Grab the FREE WDTN News App for iPhone or Android.
+During this time, it is believed that more than 100 children from 10 different counties were in the facility’s care.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 - Snow will make a messy commute Monday

 - Scott City fourth-grader rescues another student with Heimlich maneuver

 - Three men found dead in Youngstown home

 - Holiday heroes in Harrison Township helping tornado victims at annual tree lighting

 - Coalition of Ohio motorcycle clubs donates thousands of dollars of toys to foster children in the Miami Valley